sdushantha/kunst/README.md

-   --position            the position where the album art should be displayed --music_dir           the music directory which MPD plays from --silent              dont show the output --version             show the version of kunst you are using
+   --position            the position where the album art should be displayed --music_dir           the music directory which MPD plays from --silent              dont show the output --notify-send         send album image in a notification along side with artist, title and duration --version             show the version of kunst you are using
 ```